The Risks of Failing to Apply AML and KYC Requirements to Cryptocurrency23 May 2022

-Cryptocurrency and crypto assets generally are assumed to be attractive to criminals because of the possibilities for preserving anonymity and the ease of transmitting funds despite the transparent and traceable design of the blockchain.
+Cryptocurrency and crypto assets are generally assumed to be attractive to criminals because of the possibility for preserving anonymity and the ease of transmitting funds despite the transparent and traceable design of the blockchain.
 As such, there is significant risk involved in failing to apply AML and KYC regulations to cryptocurrency.

-Effective AML regulations are intended to make laundering schemes riskier and less profitable for their organisers and to create new opportunities for asset tracing.
+Effective AML regulations are intended to make laundering schemes riskier and less profitable for their organisers by creating and to create new opportunities for asset tracing.

-Regulators, financial institutions, and law enforcement agencies combat these activities with a mix of policies which include anti-money laundering (AML) and know your customer (KYC) among others.
-Cryptocurrency AML encompasses the laws, regulations, and practices designed to minimise the risk that criminals would successfully be able to convert illegally obtained cryptocurrencies into fiat money and off-ramp it, layer it, obscure it, or prevent the use of judicial or legal methods of private, civil law, to ensure its return to its defrauded owners.
+Regulators, financial institutions and law enforcement agencies combat suspicious activities with a mix of policies including anti-money laundering (AML) and know your customer (KYC).
+Cryptocurrency AML policies are ultimately designed to minimise highly unfavourable outcomes where criminals successfully convert illegally obtained cryptocurrencies into fiat money and off-ramp it, layer it or obscure it.

 The burden of enforcing the regulatory requirements for AML and KYC falls primarily on the virtual asset service providers (VASPs).
 FATF defines this group to include cryptocurrency exchanges, stablecoin issuers, and, on a case-by-case basis, some DeFi protocols and NFT marketplaces.